mzazon/awesome-cloud-projects/aws/acid-compliant-distributed-databases/acid-compliant-distributed-databases.md

 2. AWS CLI v2 installed and configured (or AWS CloudShell)
 3. Basic understanding of SQL, JSON, and cryptographic hashing concepts
 4. Familiarity with financial transaction processing and audit requirements
-5. Estimated cost: $10-50 for QLDB usage, S3 storage, and Kinesis streaming (4 hours)
+5. Estimated cost: $15-75 for QLDB I/O operations, S3 storage, and Kinesis streaming (4 hours)

-> **Note**: QLDB charges based on I/O requests and storage.
-Monitor usage carefully during testing.
+> **Warning**: Amazon QLDB end-of-support is July 31, 2025.
+This recipe is provided for educational purposes and existing workload migration.
+Consider Amazon Aurora PostgreSQL for new projects.

 ## Preparation